Iranians react to strikes on country's nuclear facilities

 NORTHAM: Zahra said she wished the Iranian regime wouldn't have played games when Trump offered to find a diplomatic solution and reach a nuclear deal with Iran.
 She says the U.S. strikes provoked bitter emotions for her.

-ZAHRA: (Through interpreter) Thinking about the money that could have been spent giving us and our children a normal life and future, that crumpled in seconds because of the stubbornness of the leaders who did not negotiate in time.
+ZAHRA: (Through interpreter) I think about the money that could have been spent giving us and our children a normal life and future.
+That crumpled in seconds because of the stubbornness of the leaders who did not negotiate in time.

-SARAH: (Through interpreter) Some follow the state-run news.
-They don't have an idea about what is really happening and make the story epic and patriotic.
-They are in a big denial.
-Some others hope for a revolution and regime change - a lot of them are monarchists.
+SARAH: (Through interpreter) For a revolution and regime change - a lot of them are monarchists.

 NORTHAM: Others hope the U.S. strikes mark an end to years of negotiations, sanctions and conflicts.
 Forty-one-year-old Farzaneh (ph) teaches literature at a Tehran university.
 She says many Iranians are exhausted and want the nuclear issue to be resolved.